rcprcp/Monitor/README.md

 * JavaDocs
 * more complete instructions
 * some form of reporting mechanism (http, log?)
-* currently testing with Victim - should try Data Collector.  :)
+* currently testing with Victim - should try Data Collector or another interesting program.  :)